Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

-There are three main types of responses that platforms and researchers have considered~\cite{goldman2019content}.
+There are three main types of responses to disinformation that platforms and researchers have considered~\cite{goldman2019content}.
 The first is deranking disinformation by changing recommendation algorithms~\cite{taylor2018industry}.
 Academics have studied this approach in simulated models of social networks~\cite{kimura2008minimizing,budak2011limiting,nguyen2012containment,wang2013negative,farajtabar2017mitigation,li2019optimization}, although not in realistic settings or with real users.
-Second, platforms have repeatedly removed disinformation content and banned accounts found to be promoting disinformation~\cite{twitter2019disclosing,facebook2018removing,clegg2020combatting}.
+Second, platforms have repeatedly removed disinformation content and banned accounts that promote disinformation~\cite{twitter2019disclosing,facebook2018removing,clegg2020combatting}.
 Neither platforms nor researchers have established evidence on the effects of these takedowns.
-Finally, platforms have added warnings, labels, and other forms of context to posts~\cite{smith2018designing,kosslyn2017fact,bing2017fact,alba2020twitter, singh2020whatsapp}.
+Finally, platforms have added warnings and similar forms of context to posts~\cite{smith2018designing,kosslyn2017fact,bing2017fact,alba2020twitter, singh2020whatsapp}.

-In contrast with deranking or removing content, which \textit{restrict} users, warnings can \textit{inform} users' behaviors~\cite{wogalter2006purposes}.
-Thus deranking and removal raise greater concerns about censorship and speech restrictions~\cite{york2019censorship,manzi2019managing}, while warnings offer a lighter-touch approach---as long as the warnings function in a way that informs rather than coerces or misguides users.
+We note that there are important speech distinctions between these responses.
+When a platform removes content, it unilaterally makes speech less accessible to users.
+When a platform deranks content, it leaves the content available, but it unilaterally curtails speech distribution and discoverability.
+The potential promise of disinformation warnings is that they respond to problematic speech with counterspeech: platforms inform and protect users, without making unilateral decisions about content availability, distribution, or discoverability.
+As we discuss in Section~\ref{subsec:mturkdisc}, our work poses a possible dilemma for disinformation warnings as speech regulation: warnings can inform users and guide user behavior, but the behavioral effects may not be attributable to informed decision making.